 Reduce customer onboarding time.
 New customers take too long to complete their first transaction, leading to drop-off and support burden.
 We will measure our improvement by reducing the average time to first transaction from 4.2 days (Q4 2025) to 1.5 days (Q2 2026), a 64% reduction.

-This forces clarity.
+It forces clarity.
 You can’t be vague.
 You can’t hide behind aspirational language.
 You have to know where you are, where you’re going, and by when.

 If you can’t state your baseline, you don’t know how to measure what you want.
 When Q2 arrives, does “conversion” mean signup?
 Purchase?
 Free-to-paid?
 Measured how?